xmartlabs/Opera/README.md

 protocol TraceRouteType: RouteType {}
 protocol ConnectRouteType: RouteType {}
 ```
-They are pretty simple, they only implement the `medthod` property of `RouteType` with the HTTPMethod that matches.
+They are pretty simple, they only implement the `method` property of `RouteType` with the HTTPMethod that matches.

 ### Additional RouteTypes